 On the northern coast of South America, Suriname is one of the three small countries that usually get forgotten by those thinking about the different countries on the continent.
 Sandwiched between French Guiana and Guyana, with a southern border with Brazil, this country has a coastline on the Caribbean Ocean and is a very interesting place to visit.

-Interesting Facts About Suriname
+10 Interesting Facts

 - Suriname's largest ethnic group is Hindustani, which makes up around thirty-seven percent of the population, which was established following a large-scale immigration from Asia to this part of South America in the nineteenth century.
 The population of 490,000 people also has significant populations of Creole, Javanese, and Maroons.